Stieltjeskerk

-Between 1885 and 1886 on Stieltjes Square a stone church built.
+Between 1885 and 1886 on Stieltjes Square a stone church was built.
 The architect John Kayser designed a three-aisled cruciform church in neo-Gothic style, with a tower on the front.
 The church was dedicated to the martyrs of Gorcum.
 On July 12, 1886, the church was consecrated.

 After the second world war, the number of parishioners fell sharply.
 The Martyrs of Gorcum Church was finally merged into the Holy Trinity parish.
 The Stieltjeskerk was closed and demolished in 1976.
 In this place is now a retirement home.
 The two doors of the entrance and several stained-glass windows are preserved at the Museum Rotterdam.